-- 8 months of learning to pay attention to my body again to respond and adjust when noticing pain or feeling out of sorts (must practice what I preach to my students)
+- 8 months of learning to pay attention to my body again to respond and to adjust when noticing pain or feeling out of sorts (must practice what I preach to my students!)

 It wasn’t until fall of the following school year when I could finally wear shoes other than my work sneakers and walk around pain-free.